Harshal7797/Java-Trading_Application/README.md

 # Quick Start
 - Prequiresites: Java, Docker, CentOS 7
 - PSQL init - Database initialization is done by running the following script `/scripts/start_trading.sh`.
-This script will start the docker populate the database with necessary tables.
+This script will start the docker initialize database and populate it with necessary tables.
 - git clone and mvn build
 - Start Springboot app using a shell script
   - describe env vars